Henry Shepherd Pearson

-When Pearson was writing his will (held in National Archives, PROB 11/1931, Image Reference 227/203) in July 1839, he noted that he was "formerly of Bombay" but currently was "of Liverpool House, Dover" (actually Walmer, Kent) and was residing in Boulogne Sur Mer, Kingdom of France.
-He continued to live in Boulogne Sur Mer and was there when he wrote a final codicil to his will on 14 January 1840.
+When Pearson was writing his will (held in National Archives, PROB 11/1931, Image Reference 227/203) in July 1839, he noted that he was "formerly of Bombay" but currently was "of Liverpool House, Dover" (actually Walmer, Kent) and was residing in Boulogne-sur-Mer, Kingdom of France.
+He continued to live in Boulogne-sur-Mer and was there when he wrote a final codicil to his will on 14 January 1840, proved on 28 July that year.
 In his will, Pearson wrote that he wished to be buried where he died in the plainest manner possible.
-Evidence from the proving of his will on 28 July 1840 would suggest that he died in Boulogne Sur Mer in mid-July 1840 and is probably buried there.
-Another source gives his date of death as 13 April 1840.
+He died on 18 April 1840 in Boulogne-sur-Mer and is probably buried in the British section of the Eastern Cemetery there.

 April 1807

-April 4.
-Mr. W. C. Clubley, appointed deputy secretary.
-Government Orders.
-Fort Cornwallis 10 April.
-The whole of the troops at the presidency to parade this afternoon, at half past four o'clock, in front of the Government-house, to attend the remains of the honourable Philip Dundas, late Governor of this island, to the place of interment, with all military honours due to his high rank and station.
+On 4 April, Mr. W. C. Clubley was appointed deputy secretary:Government Orders.
+Fort Cornwallis on 10 April.
+The whole of the troops at the presidency are to parade this afternoon, at half past four o'clock, in front of the Government-house, to attend the remains of the honourable Philip Dundas, late Governor of this island, to the place of interment.
 Lieutenant-colonel Basset to command.
 Three rounds of light cartridges per man to be served to the 20th regiment, which corps only is to fire over the grave, on account of the narrowness of the ground.
 Forty-five-minute guns, corresponding with the years of age of the deceased, are to be held in readiness to be fired during the funeral procession and to be commenced by a signal from the Government-house.
 The Bengal artillery furnished the carrying party.
-The garrison colours are to be hoisted at half mast at sun-rise and continue until sunset. (signed) JOHN DRUMMOND, Town Major.
-13 April.
-A salute of 19 guns to be fired, on H. S. Pearson Esq. taking his seat as governor of this island.
+The garrison colours are to be hoisted at half mast at sun-rise and continue until sunset. (signed) John Drummond, Town Major.
+On 13 April, a salute of 19 guns to be fired, on H. S. Pearson Esq. taking his seat as governor of this island.
 Also a salute of 11 guns on W. E. Phillips, Esq. taking his seat as a member of the council.
-By order of the honourable the governor and council. (signed) Thomas Raffles, Secretary to government.
+By order of the honourable governor and council. (signed) Thomas Raffles, Secretary to government.